microb1t/microbit-model-smart-home/README.md

 ![image](https://github.com/microb1t/microbit-model-smart-home/assets/125515183/0a0206c5-641b-4e45-bc01-8461fd6d9579)

 The picture quality is so bad, I'm going to add a section where I'll add some new, better pictures that aren't taken on a chromebook in a hurry.
+Week four was a pretty uneventful week, because not much happened.
+I did learn how to properly connect the servos so they would work at least _slightly_ better.

+### Week Five
+On week five, I've been working on making this page.
+I've been making it for the entire length of my first period (the class that I'm doing this project for), and basically whenever else I can work on it during school.